beyarkay/masters-thesis/src/03_lit_review.md

     wenMachineLearningGlove2020,
     yuanHandGestureRecognition2020}}.

-**Accelerometers** are sensors that measure acceleration with little noise, and often come in very small microcontroller packages.
+**Accelerometers** are sensors that measure acceleration, and often come in very small\footnote{
+    The \textbf{ADXL335} by Analog Devices (described in detail in Section
+    \ref{sec:04-construction-of-ergo}) is just 4 mm wide by 4 mm long by 1.45
+    mm tall.
+} microcontroller packages.
 Many mobile devices (such as phones, game controllers, and smart watches) contain one or more accelerometers.
 Accelerometers were first used by
 \cite{fukumotoBodyCoupledFingerRing1997} who mounted them in rings worn at the base of the user's fingertips.
 These accelerometers were used to detect when the user tapped their fingers against a flat surface, and mapped this to certain keystrokes.
-Acceleration sensors became popular and have been used in many papers\footnote{\citealt{
+Accelerometers became popular and have been used in many commercial and research applications\footnote{\citealt{
     kratzWiizards3DGesture2007,
     wuGestureRecognition3D2009,
     fukumotoBodyCoupledFingerRing1997,